Bat bridge: France

 The first bridge to be installed in France is on the A65 motorway between junctions for Roquefort and Caloy in the Landes department.

 Two additional bat bridges were completed in November 2012 near Balbigny, on the A89 motorway.

 Germany

 Two metal bridges were built in 2013 to protect the Mouse-eared Bat at Biberach an der Riss, Baden-Wuerttemberg.
 The structures cost £375,000 (400,000 €).

 United Kingdom

 Bat bridges have been implemented in the United Kingdom by various agencies, including the Highways Agency, with support of the Bat Conservation Trust.

 At A38 Dobwalls Bypass, the bridges are more elaborate and sophisticated than the earlier Welsh structures, which consisted of cables strung from poles.

 Criticism

-The overall cost of bat bridges has been criticised in the House of Lords by Lord Marlesford.
+The overall cost of bat bridges was criticised by Lord Marlesford in the House of Lords in 2011, for being funded "at a time when we're having to cut a lot of public spending".

 A team from the University of Leeds examined the effectiveness of bat bridges, gantries and underpasses.
 They found that one underpass, placed on a commuting route, was used by 96% of bats, but few bats used the other underpasses and gantries, preferring routes which put them in the path of traffic.